 Students in year 11 who undertake external studies must have 12 units of courses at school until the end of Term 1 .
 In order to discontinue a course at school they must prove they are successful in their external course.

 Name:

-TAFE VET COURSE

-Course TAFE at which you will be studying Number of Units

-SECONDARY COLLAGE OF LANGUAGES CO URSE
+SECONDARY COLLEGE OF LANGUAGES CO URSE

 Course Saturday School at which you will study Number of Units

 NSW SCHOOL OF LANGUAGES COURSE

 Course Number of Units

-· ete the parent authorisation (ALL APPLICATIONS)
+Compl ete the parent authorisation (ALL APPLICATIONS 5)

 Parent / Carer Authorisation:

-School is for my child to study a minimum udy a course or courses externally.
-I understand that the of 12 units at Chatswood High School in addition to the Term 1 on the proviso they provide evidence to the De external study.
-If they wish to
+I understand that my child is applying to study a course or courses externally.
+I understand that the policy of Chatswood High School is for my child to study a minimum of 12 units at Chatswood High School in addition to the external study.
+If they wish to drop a course they may do so at the end of Term 1 on the proviso they provide evidence to the Deputy Principal that they are successful in the external course.

 Parent / Carer / Date

-2023 EVET COURSE EXPRESSION OF INTEREST
+2026 EVET COURSE EXPRESSION OF INTEREST FORM

-(This form should be completed and returned to EVET Co-ordinator Ms Stacey no later than Friday 19 August 2023)
+(This form should be completed and returned to EVET Co-ordinator Ms Stacey no later than Friday 22 August 2025)